digicatapult/inteli-api/docs/tokenFormats/order.md

 ## POST /order/{id}/amendment

-A buyer agrees to amend an order following a supplier's rejection with amendment suggestions
+A buyer agrees to amend an order following a supplier's rejection.

 ### Request body